Verbally Abusive Relationships

 Articles by Patricia Jones, M.A.

 First you must identify verbal abuse for what it is: ABUSE To be the target of someone else's rage is never fun.
 And over time, it can weaken every strength that you have.
 You begin to live in fear of the next explosion.
 You begin to cower whenever the abuser is in the room.
-You pick and choose your words carefully.
-It has been called "walking on egg shells, but I think it is more like "walking on thin layer of ice," that can crack open at any moment.
+You pick and choose your words carefull and feel like you are "Walking on egg shells that could crack open at any moment."

-Verbal abuse is difficult to identify but it IS a form of abuse and is found in most abusive marriages.
-Not all words that are meant to hurt are "ugly words."
-A master at verbal abuse can damage your self-esteem while, at the same time, appear to care deeply for you.
-The use of words to punish is a very covert attempt to control and regardless of how loving your spouse may appear to be, verbal abuse is wrong and can be just has harmful as physical abuse.
+Verbal abuse is difficult to identify but it IS a form of abuse and is found in most abusive marriages or relationships.
+Not all words that are meant to hurt are that obvious.
+An accomplished verbal abuser can destroy your self-esteem while, at the same time, appear to care about you.
+The use of words to punish is a very covert attempt to control and regardless of how loving your spouse may appear to be, verbal abuse is wrong and can be just as harmful as physical abuse.
+Verbal abuse can be very passive-aggressive or dripping with sarcasm and accusations.
+It usually includes a face and eyes that are full of rage, and fingers being pointed at you, screaming at you, getting close to your in your face.
+It is "Up close and personal" invading your physical space, and instills a fear in you that it will also turn physical.
+Some feel that verbal abuse is worse than physical abuse because you cannot see the internal scars that it causes that stay in your mind forever.

 Being called names by your spouse.
 Any negative form of name calling is unacceptable.
 If you feel that it is a put down, then it most likely is.
 There are names that are obvious and, without question abusive.Then there are the covert, veiled attempts to put a spouse down that are more subtle.
 Verbal abusers love to use constructive criticism to beat a spouse down.
 If your spouse is constantly criticizing you, “for your own good,” or they are "trying to teach you a lesson." then be careful.
 This is the most insidious form of verbal abuse.